 In a world where technology is evolving every day, we need to keep ourselves updated and keep a track of what’s happening around us.
 Out of all the technologies and management that have grown tremendously, Vehicle Industry is one of the most popular among all in terms of technological impact.

 The keen interest in the transportation sector is palpable.
-Which is understandable, since almost all aspects of our lives basically run on the vehicular industry.
+This is understandable since almost all aspects of our lives basically run on the vehicular industry.
 Not to mention, vehicles help us in reaching from one place to another at a faster pace.
 And in order to cope up with the speed of the world, vehicles have become an essential part of our lives.

 Here are some quick facts for you about the Indian Fleet Evolution:

-- Indian shipping Industry has become the 14th largest fleet in the world as per dead weight tonnage.
+- The Indian shipping industry has become the 14th largest fleet in the world as per deadweight tonnage.

 - With the introduction of cab services and commercial passenger vehicles, there has been a huge growth in the fleet sector in India.